Dahlgren/arma-server-web-admin/README.md

 --- | ---
-game | Which game server to launch, see above path | Folder path to game server port | Web port to use host | IP or Hostname to listen on type | Which kind of server to use, can be 'linux', 'windows' or 'wine'
+game | Which game server to launch, see above path | Folder path to game server baseUrl | URL path used to serve the application, default is '/'.
+Must end with `/` port | Web port to use host | IP or Hostname to listen on type | Which kind of server to use, can be 'linux', 'windows' or 'wine'